 "If you aren't 100% satisfied with our product line, you can take it up with me!"

-- Splodgy Dave in Dragon Quest Heroes Rocket Slime comes off as this (he definitely got the name for it), but Gameplay and Story Segregation prevents it from affecting the stuff you buy.
+- Dragon Quest Heroes: Rocket Slime: Splodgy Dave comes off like this (he definitely got the name for it), but Gameplay and Story Segregation prevents it from affecting the stuff you buy.

 - In Endless Frontier practically half the people you meet all get a turn at this.
 It gets Lampshaded quite a bit too, especially the pricing part.

 - Dizzy: In Treasure Island Dizzy, you need to buy a boat to get back to the civilization.
 Conveniently, you meet a shopkeeper who'll sell you a boat for one of the treasures you can find in the game ... with no motor.
 For the second treasure, you can buy the motor ... with no fuel.
 For the third, you get the fuel ... but you still need to buy the keys for the motor with the fourth treasure.

 - Descent: Lampshaded in the second game, where the cheat code "Honest Bob" gives you all weapons.

 - One of these guys shows up in the DLC case The Consul's Car.
 At first, he just seems like an overzealous car salesman, but when you successfully question him, it quickly becomes evident that he's kind of a sleazebag.
 Bribing people in order to get them to buy his cars is just good business.